 Wolverton Creek will gain 770 acres of contiguous riparian wildlife habitat in the form of 200- to 750-footwide buffers.
+The Minnesota Department of Natural Resources required buffers as a condition of the permit to work in protected waters.
 The creek will gain 6 stream miles in the remeandering.
 It'll also gain a floodplain, and 159 side-inlet culverts designed to slow field runoff.